GOTHENBURG COMMUNITY DEVELOPMENT OFFICE

 Picture

 This memorial to the first settlers in the area features a barn, sod house, windmills and life-sized barbed wire sculptures.
 Located behind the barn, which is filled with memorabilia and photographs, the sod house is a replica of the early homes with sparse interior reflecting the hard times faced by pioneer families.
 Take Exist 211 off I-80 and drive one block north to relive scenes from our pioneer heritage.
+FREE ADMISSION.

 attractions